rjmcf/HeirtombPostmortem/index.markdown

 {% include captioned_image.html url="assets/corpse_resource.png" width="500" description="The towers and the tree need the corpses of your ancestors" %}

-With you dying so frequently, we needed something to do with the corpses.
+With the player's character dying so frequently, we needed something to do with the corpses.
 We'd already thought that they could start taking up space and would get in the way, but now they became a vital resource to the planet, and to you as a player.
 The planet needs you.
 And you need the planet.

 {% include captioned_image.html url="assets/emotional.png" width="800" description="Symbiosis is beautiful" %}